The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian

 Here is an example of a day of a low protein diet for kidney disease.

-Breakfast: Cream of wheat with ground flax seeds, chia seeds, berries, and maple syrup
+Breakfast: Cream of wheat with chia seeds, fresh/frozen berries, and maple syrup

 Snack: Apple and popcorn